christophergandrud/pltesim/README.md

 ![plot of chunk perm](figure/perm-1.png)

-Now the effect only lasts for one time-period:
+Now the effect only lasts for one time period:

 ```r